 It might be a good idea to try out different types of all these noises.
 To see if you can find a sound that works for you or a sound that works for both you and your partner.

 Once again technology has risen to meet the challenge, and there are many apps out there that can help you find just the right sleep sound.

 What is the best fan noise app？

 Or, what is the best White Noise app, or even what is the best sleep sound app?
 Personally, I would recommend ShutEye.

 The app offers an extensive amount of options.
 If you absolutely love the sound of a fan ShutEye has many options.

-Exhaust Fan, Antique fan, table fan and more.
-But if you want to experiment than that’s where I think apps shine.
+Fan noise for sleep, exhaust fan, antique fan, table fan, and more.
+But if you want to experiment then that’s where I think apps shine.

 You can pick from tons of different categories.
 Both natural and otherwise.
 Pink noises like soft breezes and rainfall, and Brown noise like thunderstorms and waterfalls.
 I’ve really enjoyed looking through their wide selection.

 Besides these options, ShutEye even offers users a “mix” option, where you can create a personal mix of sleep sounds that you can easily adjust.
 I’ve come to enjoy a Thunderstorm/Table fan mix.

 Whatever app you choose, I highly suggest you do some experimentation.
 Many people simply passively accept their sleep issues instead of trying to understand and deal with them.
 My father, for example, has his own quirk.